Chinook Indian Nation: Background

 The Chinookan peoples historically lived along the Lower Columbia River, from the river's mouth on the Pacific Ocean to the location of modern The Dalles, Oregon.
 The Lower Chinookans, including the Lower Chinook, Clatsop, and Willapa, lived near the mouth of the river; the Upper Chinookans, including the Cathlamet, lived upstream; and Middle Chinookans lived in a central region containing Willamette Valley.
-The westernmost Chinookan tribes, the Cathlamet, Clatsop, Lower Chinook, Wahkiakum, and Willapa tribes, are the ancestors of the Chinook Indian Nation.
+The westernmost Chinookan groups, the Cathlamet, Clatsop, Lower Chinook, Wahkiakum, and Willapa, are the ancestors of the Chinook Indian Nation.

 The Chinookans ran a large trading network centered on the Columbia River.
 The largest unit of government was villages.
 The village of Cathlapotle, near modern Ridgefield, Washington, was established circa 1450.
 It became a trading hub one of the largest settlements on the river.
 The Chinookans first traded with Europeans by May 1792, when American merchant Robert Gray documented a visit to the region.
 In October of the same year, the Cathlapotle Chinookans met and traded with explorer William Broughton, who worked for George Vancouver.
 The Lewis and Clark Expedition entered Chinookan land in November 1804 and visited Cathlapotle for two hours on March 29, 1806.
 They said it had about 900 inhabitants.
 The expedition was followed by a wave of white settlers.
 The United States and the British Empire both staked claims to the region; the former established Fort Astoria in 1811, and the latter established Fort Vancouver in 1825.

 Once Europeans settled the area, new diseases and the introduction of alcohol led to higher death rates among the Chinook.
 The Chinookan people faced several smallpox outbreak in the late 18th and 19th centuries and a deadlier malaria epidemic that began in 1830.
 By 1850, the population of the Middle Chinookan region was the lowest since 1830.
 Cathlapotle had the highest death rate and was abandoned.
 As the descendants of the Cathlapotle Chinookans became displaced and mixed with other tribes, multiple groups had connections to them, including the Chinook Indian Nation, though the five tribes had lived downriver from the village.